q1yh/f1live-leanback/README.md

 # f1live-leanback

 f1live is an experimental F1 Race watching app for Android TV.
-It is designed to satisfy my requirement of better F1 Race watching experience in my Android TV during match days.
+It is designed to satisfy my need of a better race watching experience on my Android TV during match days.

 ## What it can do